jakokorina/hw3_tts/README.md

 python3 test.py -c hw_tts/config.json -r model.pth
 ```

-Note that if you want to change the frases you can pass a list of  sentences into the
+Note that if you want to change the phrases you can pass a list of  sentences into the
 `synthesis.utils.get_data()` on line 41 of `test.py`.